Thor110/Expanded-Galaxy-Main/Expanded Galaxy Main Installer/Expanded Galaxy Readme.txt

 PapaZinos	- Various Level Model Fixes
-SithHolocron	- Nar Shaddaa Docks' Computer and Monitor Upgrade and Animated Swoop Monitors zbyl2		- Advice & Help finding files that do stuff in TSLRCM. th3w1zard1	- various updates to pykotor that helped with the installers for the project.
+SithHolocron	- Nar Shaddaa Docks' Computer and Monitor Upgrade and Animated Swoop Monitors zbyl2		- Advice & Help finding files that do stuff in TSLRCM.
+Cortisol	- PyKotOR itself.
+th3w1zard1	- various updates to PyKotOR that helped with the installers for the project.

 many more and a big shout out to everyone that has supported the project on the Discord channel.